mikebridge/mikebridge.github.io/_posts/test/2017-03-04-intellij-react-native.md

 Android SDK site has changed recently, so it's out-of-synch with the IntelliJ site—but you need to download the [SDK tools](https://developer.android.com/studio/index.html), (e.g. tools_r25.X.X-windows.zip) not the full Android Studio.
 When it downloads, unzip it somewhere and run `tools/android.bat`.
-The directory you create from the downloaded file (e.g. `C:\tools_r25.3.3`) will be your `ANDROID_HOME` environment variable.
+The directory you create from the downloaded file (e.g. `C:\tools_r25.3.3-windows`) will be your `ANDROID_HOME` environment variable.

 From this directory, run `tools/android.bat` This will launch the Android SDK manager.

 Set up [the Google emulator](https://facebook.github.io/react-native/releases/0.23/docs/android-setup.html#alternative-create-a-stock-google-emulator) as per Facebook's Instructions.
 The interface for this seems confusing—it didn't install everything I checked the first time, presumably because several libraries had different EULAs.
-Keep clicking "Install X Files" until it's done.
+Keep clicking the "install" button until there's nothing left in the queue.

 ### React-Native setup

-Do all the usual [Node/React-Native setup](https://facebook.github.io/react-native/docs/getting-started.html) if you haven't done it already
+Do all the usual [Node/React-Native setup](https://facebook.github.io/react-native/docs/getting-started.html) if you haven't done it already.

 ### Create a Project